Bolivia Motorcycle Adventures

 If your fight arrives later, book it for a day earlier.
 If you cannot arrive on that date, let us know at least a week before you arrive so we can make other arrangements.

-You should always let us know your arrival date, time, departure airport and flight number well in advance.
+You should always actualize your arrival date, time, departure airport and flight number well in advance.

 The tour package includes the following: Hotels, 3 meals a day, motorcycle, fuel, museum and other entrance & tour fees, road taxes & tolls, ferries, multi-lingual guide (on motorcycle), transfers from and to airport, support vehicle with spare parts & mechanic.